 Underground modes of access include drift, slope, and shaft mining, and actual mining methods include longwall and room and pillar mining.
 Drift mines enter horizontally into the side of a hill and mine the coal within the hill.
 Slope mines usually begin in a valley bottom, and a tunnel slopes down to the coal to be mined.
 Shaft mines are the deepest mines; a vertical shaft with an elevator is made from the surface down to the coal.
 In western Kentucky, one shaft mine reaches 1,200 feet below the surface.

 Longwall mining is another type of underground mining.
 Mechanized shearers are used to cut and remove the coal at the face of the mine.
 After the coal is removed, it drops onto a chain conveyor, which moves it to a second conveyor that will ultimately take the coal to the surface.
 Temporary hydraulic-powered roof supports hold up the roof as the extraction process proceeds.
-This method of mining has proven to be more efficient than room and pillar mining, with a recovery rate of nearly 75 percent, but the equipment is more expensive than conventional room and pillar equipment, and cannot be used in all geological circumstances.
-As mining continues, roof bolts are placed in the ceiling to avoid ceiling collapse.
+This method of mining has proven to be more efficient than room and pillar mining, with a recovery rate of nearly 75 percent, but the equipment is more expensive than conventional room and pillar equipment, and cannot be used in all geologic circumstances.
+As mining continues, roof bolts are placed in the ceiling to prevent ceiling collapse.
 In longwall mining, only the main tunnels are bolted.
 Most of the longwall panel is allowed to collapse behind the shields (which hold the roof as coal is excavated).